 I offer performance evaluation clinics allowing in depth discussion and assessment of any aspect of a horse’s work.
 I also run training sessions for owners to help them understand/spot issues and develop stretching and exercise plans.

 Finding the appropriate therapist for your horse/dog can seem like a daunting task.
 With a variety of therapies available who do you call?

-Just as there are with humans there are a number of treatment varieties available which all appear to be valid options.
+Just as with humans there are a number of treatment varieties available which all appear to be valid options.
 The main types of treatment used in Equine and Canine therapy are Animal Physiotherapy and McTimoney Chiropractic.
 Both these treatments are now widely covered under animal insurance policies and are often favoured options as they can be much cheaper than numerous trips to the vet.
-Both types of treatment are also covered under the Veterinary act which means they can be recommended by vets as the best course of treatment for your animal.
+Both types of treatment are also covered under the Veterinary Act which means they can be recommended by vets as the best course of treatment for your animal.